MALAIKA (NAKUPENDA MALAIKA)

 Created on 20/11/2008

 Mixture of Arabian and Bantu elements.
 Malaika means 'My Angel' in Swahili.
 In full: My Angel, I Love You.
 Written in east Kenya.
-Author Tututu studied music in Rabai (near Mombasa) where he sang in church.
-Fundi Kunde was part of that same choir and he brought the song to Nairobi.
-Most of the time Kunde's considered to be the author, since the original recording rests in an archive.
+Author Tutu studied music in Rabai (near Mombasa) where he sang in church.
+Fundi Konde was part of that same choir and he brought the song to Nairobi.
+Must have been written in the mid 1940s, when Fadhili William, who gets credits on most of the versions, was still a child.

 Covers: